Part one of a two-part series on HIPAA and email.

 - It is a good idea to warn patients about the risks of using email that includes patient health information (PHI);

-- Providers should be prepared to use email for certain communications, if requested by the patient, but must ensure they are not exposing information the patient does not want shared; and
+- Providers should be prepared to use email for certain communications, if requested by the patient, but must ensure they are not exposing information the patient does not want to be shared; and

 - Providers must take steps to protect the integrity of information and protect information shared over open networks.